dennisshevtsov/composable/README.md

 }
 ```

-For more information you might see [a sample](https://github.com/dennisshevtsov/patchable/tree/main/sample/Patchable.Sample).
-This sample contains a JMeter [test](https://github.com/dennisshevtsov/patchable/blob/main/sample/Patchable.Sample/Test/api-test.jmx) which can be run to check the API.
+For more information you might check [a sample](https://github.com/dennisshevtsov/patchable/tree/main/sample/Patchable.Sample).
+This sample contains a JMeter [test](https://github.com/dennisshevtsov/patchable/blob/main/sample/Patchable.Sample/Test/api-test.jmx) which shows how the sample works.